trendscenter/coinstac-computation/README.md

 ## Example: Gather max even numbers from each site
 #### A full working use case is in the example directory where
 * Local sites filters out even numbers and sends to the remote.
-* Remote finds the max across sites and returns the final result to each of the sites .
+* Remote finds the max across sites and returns the final result to each of the sites.
 * Sites save final result.

 #### inputspec.json data: